egkmor/sm523-assignment3/README.md

 # SM523 Assignment3

+This repo includes all the source code for the third assignment in Java and the relevant UML diagrams in PlantUML.
+The diagrams can also be found in jpg.

 ## Case 1-Observer

 In the first case, I used Observer pattern to notify users about discounts in airline companies when there is a change in companies' state.
 This